How Is Inflation Measured?

 This part of the story is kind of amazing.
 Since inflation is a measurement of the rise in the average price of all goods and services in the economy, somebody has to actually go out and collect all of that data.
 In the United States, that falls to the Bureau of Labor Statistics (BLS), and the result of this massive data collection effort is called the Consumer Price Index (CPI).

-Every two years, the BLS interviews 7,000 American families on what they actually bought to determine the specific items to include in the market basket.
-Another 7,000 families keep diaries on their spending habits.
-Every month, the BLS sends out teams of "economic assistants" to record the prices of 80,000 different items [source: BLS].
+Every two years, the BLS interviews 24,000 American families on what they actually bought to determine the specific items to include in the market basket.
+Another 12,000 families keep diaries on their spending habits.
+Every month, the BLS employs teams of "economic assistants" to record the prices of 80,000 different items on store shelves [source: BLS].

-Some economists and politicians ditch all of these indicators for their own inflation formulas, usually to prove a point about the brilliance or ineptitude of Fed monetary policyp.
+Some economists and politicians ditch all of these indicators for their own inflation formulas, usually to prove a point about the brilliance or ineptitude of Fed monetary policy.